Trump Presses 'Cancel Culture' War, But Here Are 6 Numbers That Matter More

 And an average of 56% of people disapprove of his response to the pandemic, the highest level so far.
 That's taken its toll on Trump politically, especially as states in more politically conservative places are seeing spikes in cases and hospitalizations.
 Pew found Democrat Joe Biden has an 11-point advantage on who's best to handle the public health impact of the coronavirus pandemic, 52% to 41%.
 Fifty-two also happens to be the percentage of voters saying they would vote for Biden over Trump in the general election, according to the latest NPR/PBS NewsHour/Marist poll.

 67% — Making racial tensions worse: A separate NPR/PBS NewsHour/Marist poll, conducted in early June, found two-thirds of Americans thought Trump mostly made racial tensions worse.
-That was after a week of protests, and right after law enforcement forcibly removed peaceful protesters outside the White House, so he could walk to a partially burned church across the street and pose with a Bible.
+That was after a week of protests and right after law enforcement forcibly removed peaceful protesters outside the White House so he could walk to a partially burned church across the street and pose with a Bible.

 Yet Trump has only doubled down since then.
 He's not only pushed a "law and order" message but amped it up, saying, for instance, if "Black Lives Matter" were painted on New York City's Fifth Avenue, it would be a "symbol of hate."